-The "Doc Willikers" Therapeutic Clown Program is founded at B.C.'s Children's Hospital in Vancouver (March, 1994) under the direction of Paul Hooson, after being inspired by the clown doctors of the Big Apple Circus' "Clown Care Unit" in New York City (founded in Oct.
-1986).
-This introduced the clown doctor approach to therapeutic clowning to this country for the first time, thereby becoming Canada's first professional Clown Doctor Program.
+The Therapeutic Clown Doctor Program/M.I.R.T.H Unit is founded at B.C.'s Children's Hospital in Vancouver under the direction of Paul Hooson.
+Paul was inspired by the clown doctors of the Big Apple Circus' "Clown Care Unit" in New York City.
+This is Canada's first professional Clown Doctor Program.

-Mary Hirst and Joan Barrington founded Therapeutic Clowns Canada (TCC), a non-profit foundation created to help bring therapeutic clowning to all major pediatric facilities across Canada through the provision of seed funding and the training of therapeutic clown practitioners.
+Mary Hirst and Joan Barrington founded the original iteration of Therapeutic Clowns Canada (TCC), a non-profit foundation created to help bring therapeutic clowning to all major pediatric facilities across Canada through the provision of seed funding and the training of therapeutic clown practitioners.

 Therapeutic Clowns Canada Foundation founds program at Credit Valley (Mississauga) under the direction of Lucia Cino.

-"Play It Again: a conference on humour, play, creativity, and the arts" again brings together therapeutic clowns from across Canada, as well as others interested in the therapeutic applications of humour and creativity.
+"Play It Again: a conference on humour, play, creativity, and the arts" again brings together therapeutic clowns from across Canada.
 Conference is presented by Sue Proctor and Clownwise Inc.

-Dr Clown founded in Montreal under the direction of Melissa Holland, Olivier Hugues-Terreault, and Florence Vinit, delivering services to pediatric and elder care facilities.
+Dr Clown founded in Montreal under the direction of Melissa Holland, Olivier Hugues-Terreault, Florence Vinit and Germaine Gibara, delivering services to pediatric and elder care facilities.

 TCC Foundation founds a program at Trillium (Toronto/Mississauga).

-St. Boniface General Hospital (Winnipeg), under the direction of Sue Proctor and Pat Holbrow
+TCC Foundation founds a program at St. Boniface General Hospital (Winnipeg), under the direction of Sue Proctor and Pat Holbrow.

 After nine years as Therapeutic Clown Posy at SickKids in Toronto, Camilla Gryski founds Therapeutic Clown Services in Toronto, the first Canadian Therapeutic Clown private practice.